amardhruva/shanwan-controller-fix/README.md

 This script requires Python3 and pyusb to be installed.

 The Controller presents several interfaces to the system in order to detect the system and expects the system reply with a certain sequence.
 This script detects the controller and writes the sequence to the controller in order to make the xbox mode to work.
 This script also enables vibration/rumble on the controllers which support vibration on only xbox mode.

+# Usage
+- Run the script with sudo (sudo ./fix-controller).
+- Connect the controller to the pc.

 The script has been tested on the following controllers.
 | Product Name | Website | Working without script? | Working with script? |